 Since its first release in 1996, the Health Insurance Portability and Accountability Act (HIPAA) has undergone various changes.
-This is actually why software development in the healthcare industry is limited by numerous requirements from regulatory medical organizations.
-With this in mind, how does one develop HIPAA compliant software?
+This is actually why software development in the healthcare industry is limited by numerous HIPAA compliance software requirements from regulatory medical organizations.
+With this in mind, how does one develop HIPAA security software?

 According to a report by Redspin, the world faced 325 large patient health information (PHI) breaches in 2016, with 81% of these cases occurring due to hacking attacks or errors in IT systems.
 In the healthcare sector, a 10% growth in the frequency of data breaches has been recorded since 2015.
 The KPMG 2017 Cyber Healthcare & Life Sciences Survey shows that 47% of healthcare organizations have experienced at least one HIPAA data breach in the past two years, compared to 37% in 2015; however, medical organizations have become more prepared for data breaches over the past two years.